mmnowak/mp3_ludido/TESTING.md

 ### Accessibility Testing

-The pages were ran through the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/).
+The pages were run through the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/).
 There were no errors.
 The alerts mostly related to skipped heading levels.

 See results: